GEM-benchmark/NL-Augmenter/transformations/formal2casual/README.md

 ## What are the limitations of this transformation?
 The transformation's outputs may lose some information in case of longer sequences and there might not be many changes.

+## Data and Code Provenance
+This transformation makes use of the code and model from: https://github.com/PrithivirajDamodaran/Styleformer